mlswg/mls-architecture/draft-rescorla-mls-architecture.md

      *      Member 0                          Member 1       *
      *                                                       *
      *********************************************************

-The Messaging Service (MS) presents as two abstract services that allow Group Members to send and receive messages securely:

-- An Authentication Service (AS) which is responsible for maintaining user long term identities, issuing credentials which allow them to authenticate to each other, and potentially distributing user signing keying material.

-- A Delivery Service (DS) which is responsible for receiving and redistributing messages between group members.
-  In the case of group messaging, the delivery service may also be responsible for acting as an "exploder" where the sender sends a single message to a group which is then forwarded to each recipient in the group.

 In many systems, the AS and the DS are actually operated by the same entity and may even be the same server.
 However, they